scaffold-eth/se-2-challenges/README.md

 > You can `yarn deploy --reset` to deploy your contract until you get it right.

-(You will use the `YourToken` UI tab and the frontend for most of your testing.
+(You will use the `Token Vendor` UI tab and the frontend for most of your testing.
 Most of the UI is already built for you for this challenge.)

 ### 🥅 Goals